ready4-dev/readyforwhatsnext/content/en/docs/Contribution-Guidelines/Contribution-Types/Use/_index.md

 Each ready4 modelling project has its own unique [funder(s)](/docs/getting-started/stakeholders/funders/), governance, objectives and team.
 The links between modelling projects are in the form of a common [framework](/docs/framework/) and membership of a collaborative [community](/community/).

 ## Who?
 Modelling projects will typically be led by a [researcher](/docs/getting-started/stakeholders/researchers/) (who may or may not be a [modeller](/docs/getting-started/users/modeller/)).
-The core project team will always include modeller(s) and, should authorship of new modules (or extensions to existing modules) be required, will also need to include [coder(s)](/docs/getting-started/users/coder/).
-Advisory structures to engage [young people](/docs/getting-started/stakeholders/young-people/) and [planners](/docs/getting-started/users/planner/) is also recommended.
+The core project team will always include modelling expertise and, should authorship of new modules (or extensions to existing modules) be required, will also need to include [coders](/docs/getting-started/users/coder/).
+Advisory structures to engage [young people](/docs/getting-started/stakeholders/young-people/) and [planners](/docs/getting-started/users/planner/) are also recommended.

 ## How?
 There are three main steps in implementing a ready4 modelling project.